 Amateur Metal Hunters Find 1,000-Year-Old Viking Coins in Denmark

-"The two silver treasures constitute a fantastic story in themselves, but to find them abandoned in a settlement only eight kilometers from Harald Blåtand's Viking fortress Fyrkat is incredibly exciting," says Nordjyske Museums archeologist Torben Trier Christiansen.
+Experts believe that the coins date back to the reign of Viking King Harald Blåtand.
+They have crosses on one side, suggesting it was used to spread Christianity among the Danes.
+What makes the discovery of the trove so significant is the fact that it was so close to a Viking settlement– “The two silver treasures constitute a fantastic story in themselves, but to find them abandoned in a settlement only eight kilometers from Harald Blåtand’s Viking fortress Fyrkat is incredibly exciting,” says Nordjyske Museums archeologist Torben Trier Christiansen.